pacific-dev/seabass/docs/pages/docs/get-started.md

 # Theme Provider

-Out of the box the **Seabass** components can be styled without a theme.
+Out of the box, the **Seabass** components can be styled without a theme.
 You can create a theme and custom variant styles to components using a `ThemeProvider`.
-To install default theme and `ThemeProvider` install following packages:
+To install the default theme and `ThemeProvider` install the following packages:

 ```sh
 $ yarn add @seabass-ui/provider @seabass-ui/preset
 ```

-Then wrap the application like in this example:
+Then wrap the application like in the following example:

 ```jsx
 import React from 'react';